ashvardanian/SimSIMD/rust/README.md

 $$$

 Available on `Vector`, `VectorView`, `VectorSpan`, `Tensor`, `TensorView`, and `TensorSpan`.
+For tensors, `allclose` is provided by the `AllCloseOps` trait — import it if calling on a `TensorRef` implementor.
 Shape mismatch returns `false`.
 The scalar helper `is_close` is re-exported at crate root.